 Hall of Fame lefty Sandy Koufax picked on fellow Famer and southpaw Warren Spahn for his first home run (of two in his career) on June 13, 1962.
 It was the difference in the 2-1 Dodger win over Milwaukee.

-Righthander Bobby Tiefenauer (2000) is the only Yankee player to have died on June 13.
+Righthander Bobby Tiefenauer (2000) is the one of two Yankee players to have died on June 13.
 He won one, lost one, and saved two in 10 games (no starts) for the 1965 Yankees.
 In a career that spanned 1952-1968, Tiefenauer posted a 9-25 record with 23 saves, largely with the Cardinals, the Braves, and the Indians.
+Lefthander Mike McCormick (2020) joins the list by virtue of his nine games (four starts) pitched for the 1970 Yankees, earning him a 2-0 record.
+His most significant service came with the New York and later San Francisco Giants from 1956-1962, and 1967-1970, though he pitched two years each with the Orioles and Senators, with one other stop.
+Mike’s overall record is 134-128 with 12 saves.

 Third baseman Doug Baird (1967), the first of two noteworthy nonYankee players to die this day, hit six home runs and drove in 191 runs with the Pirates, the Cardinals, and the Dodgers from 1915-1920.
 And righty Huck Betts (1987) won 61, lost 68, and saved 16 games for the Phillies and the Braves from 1920-1935.